jhanvi1997/CS274ProjectSpring24/README.md

-Please note that data is in fusionado.csv file.
+Please note that data is in fusionado.csv file and the report is in ProjectReport.pdf file.